Dxrkau/AffinityRPC/README.md

 Join our community: discord.gg/affinitydev

 What is AffinityRPC?

-AffinityRPC lets you add custom Discord Rich Presence to your FiveM server, giving players a polished and interactive experience on their Discord profiles.
+AffinityRPC is a custom Rich Presence Script With Displaying Players Nickname, FPS, ID and Server Logos

 Setup Instructions